aehasan/CS125QuizPrepSpring21/week4/QuizPrep.md

  * **To solve**: You need to parse the sales by line and store them in an array of String (don't worry about parsing each field within a line yet!).
 What would you do?

 ##### 2. Check for errors
 Dave somehow gives you a cleaner copy of this week's sales.
 He clearly wants you to check whether there exists errors on the reporting numbers.
-You dare not ask GabeN why he gives you the unprocessed file while there exists a cleaner one.
+You dare not ask Gabe why he gives you the unprocessed file while there exists a cleaner one.

 You decide to store the cleaner copy in the same format as yours with the follow code. **For your convenience, Dave preserves the order of games so you won't mess up**.
 ```java